Skip to content

 fig.show()

-This section solves the optimization model for the defined amino squance by classical optimization, and presents the results, in order to compare to our QAOA performance.
-Mismatch of the classical and quantum solution might indicate the need to tune the QAOA parameters.
+Solve the optimization model for the defined amino sequence by classical optimization, and present the results, thereby comparing to the QAOA performance.
+A mismatch of the classical and quantum solution indicates a need to tune the QAOA parameters:

 from pyomo.opt import SolverFactory